Walmart requires every supplier to be EDI-capable before shipping. The essentials:

 Why Walmart Requires EDI

-Walmart mandates EDI for every supplier because manual processes — emails, paper purchase orders, phone confirmations — cannot operate at the scale and speed the company requires.
-EDI eliminates human data entry from the transaction flow, reduces errors, and gives Walmart real-time visibility into what's coming, when, and from whom.
+Walmart mandates EDI because manual processes — emails, paper purchase orders, phone confirmations — can't operate at its scale and speed.
+EDI removes human data entry from the transaction flow, cuts errors and gives Walmart real-time visibility into what's coming, when and from whom.

-For suppliers, EDI compliance isn't just a Walmart checkbox.
-It's a foundation for avoiding chargebacks, building a reliable supply chain reputation, and scaling your retail relationships over time.
-Suppliers who invest in proper EDI setup from the start spend far less time firefighting than those who cut corners early.
+For suppliers, compliance isn't just a Walmart checkbox.
+It's the foundation for avoiding chargebacks, building a reliable supply chain reputation and scaling into additional retail relationships.
+Suppliers who invest in proper setup from the start spend far less time firefighting than those who cut corners early.

 Required EDI Transaction Sets

-Walmart uses the ANSI X12 EDI standard.
-Every supplier must be able to send and receive the following core transaction sets:
+Walmart uses the ANSI X12 standard.
+Every supplier must send and receive four core documents:

 | Transaction Set | Document | Timing Requirement | Notes |